-In this extended model, one can show that under reasonable conditions, there are symmetric fully revealing equilibria where all high quality sellers charge a deterministic price $p_H \in [c_H, \overline{V}H]$ , low quality firms randomize over an interval $[\underline{p}L, \overline{p}L] \subset [c_L, V_L]$ using a continuous distribution function and as long as there is at least one firm selling the high quality product, all (high valuation) type 1 consumers buy high quality if available, while the (low valuation) type 2 consumers buy low quality except in the state where all firms are of high quality (in which state, type 2 consumers buy high quality if $p_H \leq \underline{V}H$ and refrain from buying if $p_H \in [\underline{V}H, \overline{V}H]$ ).
-As our analysis of the extended model with heterogenous buyers case does not provide any significant additional insight into the possibility of signaling through prices apart from showing that signaling is consistent with both low and high quality goods being sold simultaneously in the market, we do not provide a formal result, but instead illustrate it by providing an example in the appendix (where $N = 2, p_H = \underline{V}H$ and $\overline{p}L = V_L$ ).
-6 Conclusion Competition is not inimical to signaling of private information about product quality by firms.
-Even when price competition is intense and there are no other frictions or features to soften competition, the market outcome under incomplete information generates sufficient incentives for full revelation of information about quality.
-In such markets, signaling outcomes are associated with endogenously generated price dispersion and stochastic market power.
-Out-ofequilibrium beliefs can help sustain a high degree of market power even when market concentration is very small.
+In this extended model, one can show that under reasonable conditions, there are symmetric fully revealing equilibria where all high quality sellers charge a deterministic price $p_H \in [c_H, \overline{V}H]$, low quality firms randomize over an interval $[\underline{p}L, \overline{p}L] \subset [c_L, V_L]$ using a continuous distribution function and as long as there is at least one firm selling the high quality product, all (high valuation) type 1 consumers buy high quality if available, while the (low valuation) type 2 consumers buy low quality except in the state where all firms are of high quality (in which state, type 2 consumers buy high quality if $p_H \leq \underline{V}H$ and refrain from buying if $p_H \in [\underline{V}H, \overline{V}H]$).
+As our analysis of the extended model with heterogenous buyers case does not provide any significant additional insight into the possibility of signaling through prices apart from showing that signaling is consistent with both low and high quality goods being sold simultaneously in the market, we do not provide a formal result, but instead illustrate it by providing an example in the appendix (where $N=2, p_H=\underline{V}H$ and $\overline{p}L=V_L$).
+7 Conclusion Competition is not inimical to signaling of private information about product quality by firms.
+Even when price competition is intense and there are no other market frictions or features that soften competition, the market outcome under incomplete information can generate sufficient incentives for full revelation of information about quality.
+In such situations, signaling outcomes are associated with endogenously generated price dispersion and stochastic market power.
+Fully revealing equilibria may be associated with high degree of market power even when market concentration is very small.
+This remains true even if the out-of-equilibrium beliefs satisfy the strong D1 refinement criterion.
 Highly competitive market structures may rule out pooling equilibria and make information revelation more likely.
+Moreover, the D1 refinement criterion rules out all fully non-revealing equilibria and under such refinement, competition necessarily leads to (at least partial) revelation of quality through prices.
 Our results have been established in a very simple framework with two types of product quality.
-Intuitively, it appears that it may be possible to extend some of our core arguments to a model with finite number of quality types but the analysis is likely to be significantly more complicated.
-Future research in this direction should be of considerable interest. &lt;sup>16Our arguments clearly do not work with a continuum of quality types.
+Intuitively, it appears that it may be possible to extend our core arguments to a model with a finite number of quality types, 18 but the analysis is likely to be significantly more complicated.
+Future research in this direction should be of considerable interest.
+18Our arguments clearly do not work with a continuum of quality types.

 Appendix Proof of Proposition 1: We first show that (a) holds.
 Suppose not.
-Then, there exists a price $p_L$ in the support of the (possibly mixed) equilibrium price strategy of firm i when it is of type L and a price $p_H$ in the support of the equilibrium price strategy of firm i when it is of type H such that $p_H < p_L$ .
-(Note that in a fully separating equilibrium $p_H < p_L$ ).
-Let $q_L$ and $q_H$ denote the expected quantity sold by firm i when it charges prices $p_L$ and $p_H$ , respectively.
-Consumers know the type of each firm and since $p_H < p_L$ , given the strategies of other firms in equilibrium, it must be true that: $$q_L \le q_H. \tag{20}$$ Then, equilibrium requires each type of firm i to have no incentive to imitate the other type's action:
+Then, there exists a price p_L in the support of the (possibly mixed) equilibrium price strategy of firm i when it is of type L and a price p_H in the support of the equilibrium price strategy of firm i when it is of type H such that $p_H < p_L$.
+(Note that in a fully separating equilibrium $p_H < p_L$).
+Let q_L and q_H denote the expected quantity sold by firm i when it charges prices p_L and p_H , respectively.
+Consumers know the type of each firm and since $p_H < p_L$, given the strategies of other firms in equilibrium, it must be true that: $$q_L \le q_H. \tag{22}$$ Then, equilibrium requires each type of firm i to have no incentive to imitate the other type's action: